NF684/Mod-Test/README.md

 I have added the voice but I'm trying to get it to play.
 Will update this when it plays!
 Update:
 Got the voice to play!!!
+The mod won't let me make his voice loud enough to hear him without it sounding earrape so I'm just gonna leave it like that!
+I guess that means I have to say this!!!
+EARRAPE WARNING!!!